stevenoh0908/ba2cc/README.md

 ```

 ###### FUNCTION setStep(step)
-sets finding step for calculating border for all algorithms. parameter ```step``` must be a positive number, no matter it is an int or float.
-If you don't set step, Module will use default step, which is 0.1.
+Sets finding step for calculating border for all algorithms.
+Parameter ```step``` must be a positive number, no matter it is an int or float.
+If you don't set step, the module will use default step, which is 0.1.

 **Example**
 ```python